Deirror/UltimateString/README.md

 Pissed off from trying to understand C++ strings?
 Here is the ultimate string, which has most of the string methods and it's just a simplified version (more understandable for begginers) of std::string + some other methods.

-Just add these files to the "include" folder of your compiler and you are ready to go!
+Just add these files to the "include" folder of your compiler or link them statically/dinamically and you are ready to go!